ppy/osu-wiki/wiki/Help_Centre/en.md

 **Sometimes the statuses of your beatmaps can get messed up, meaning the scores you set on them can't submit.**

-In the song select menu, check in the top left of the screen for any small icons, for example a ranked beatmap should display a blue arrow icon in the top left.
-If your beatmaps do not display any icon, or displays an incorrect icon, then your scores cannot submit.
+In the song select menu, check in the top left of the screen for any small icons (for example, a ranked beatmap should display a blue arrow icon in the top left).
+If your beatmaps do not display any icon, or display an incorrect icon, then your scores cannot submit.

 ![](img/mapstatusgood.png "This is what it should look like")

 Playing with the `global leaderboard` selected, rather than the local leaderboard, can help prevent this on a map by map basis.
 If a large number of your beatmaps, or all of them, are missing/have incorrect statuses, try forcing your beatmap database file to be recreated.
 You can find out how to safely do this above in the "Some of my beatmaps are missing!" section.
-After doing this, it may take some time to for all of your maps to regain the correct status.
+After doing this, it may take some time for all of your maps to regain the correct status.

 ##### Are the score submission servers up?